-Search for HIV vaccine resumes with test in South Africa
+Search for HIV vaccine resumes with test in S. Africa

 Soshanguve, South Africa — The latest attempt in the long, frustrating search for a vaccine against HIV began in South Africa on Wednesday, as scientists test a beefed-up version of the only shot ever to show a glimmer of protection.